 In Canada, laws covering employment are covered under the:

-For more information or help regarding the laws dealing with employment in Canada, do contact us.
+For help regarding the laws dealing with employment in Canada, contact us.